H-Snoussi/HAITCH/README.md

 # HAITCH : High Angular resolution Diffusion Imaging reconsTruction and Correction approacH
-Fetal Diffusion MRI processing solution

-High Angular resolution Diffusion Imaging reconsTruction and Correction approacH (HAITCH), a novel framework that integrates optimized acquisition and reconstruction strategies to mitigate the combined effects of fetal motion, geometric distortion, and their interaction in fetal dMRI.
+HAITCH is a novel framework that integrates optimized acquisition and reconstruction strategies to mitigate the combined effects of fetal motion, geometric distortion, and their interaction in fetal dMRI.

 ## Dependencies